MatthiasF999/vue-cli-plugin-modular/README.md

 # vue-cli-plugin-modular
-This is a vue-cli@3.0 plugin, allowing to create separate modules.
+This is a `vue-cli@3.0` plugin, allowing to create separate modules.

 ## Quickstart
+Install package in existing project with yarn or npm.
 ```
 npm i -D vue-cli-plugin-modular
 # or